 1. Automated Process from Pretreatment to Measurement for the Culture Supernatant Analysis

-- With an automated process from pretreatment to measurement, automatic analysis can be performed at night and on non-working days.
+- The automated process allows analysis to be performed at night and on non-working days.

 - The measurement workflow can be selected to match the actual culture.

-- Seamless analysis and management from pretreatment to LC/MS/MS measurement can be performed.
+- Seamless analysis and management from pretreatment to LC/MS/MS measurement can be achieved.

 - Pretreated samples are stocked on a microplate automatically to enable re-measurement with ease.